 How is the Hepatitis A Virus Spread?
 The hepatitis A virus is spread primarily by person-to-person contact by one of the following means:

 - Fecal contamination (for example, parents or child-care workers handling soiled diapers).

-- Eating food contaminated by food handlers not washing their hands properly after using the bathroom.
+- Eating food contaminated by food handlers who did not wash their hands properly after using the bathroom.

 - Eating raw or undercooked shellfish from contaminated water.

-Associated Foods: Water, shellfish and salads are the most common sources of contamination.
-Other foods frequently implicated in outbreaks are cold cuts, sandwiches, fruits, fruit juices, milk, milk products, vegetables, salads, shellfish and iced drinks.
-Although contamination of foods by infected workers in food processing plants and restaurants can occur, the vast majority of cases are not caused through contamination of food or water.
+Associated Foods: Water, shellfish, and salads are the most common sources of contamination.
+Other foods frequently implicated in outbreaks are cold cuts, sandwiches, fruits, fruit juices, milk, milk products, vegetables, salads, shellfish, and iced drinks.
+Although contamination of foods by infected workers in food processing plants and restaurants can occur, the vast majority of cases are not caused by contaminated food or water.
 Hepatitis A is transmitted primarily by person-to-person contact through fecal contamination.

-Prevention: Vaccines are now available which provide long-term protection.
-Individuals who have had hepatitis A will have a lifelong protection against reinfection.
+Prevention: Vaccines are now available, which provide long-term protection.
+Individuals who have had hepatitis A will have lifelong protection against reinfection.
 (A blood test is available that will show if a person has immunity.)
-Other preventative measures include proper hand washing after using the bathroom or changing soiled diapers, especially before handling food.
+Other preventative measures include proper handwashing after using the bathroom or changing soiled diapers, especially before handling food.

 Hepatitis E: Hepatitis E can also be transmitted by the fecal-oral route and can be foodborne.
 Symptoms are clinically indistinguishable from hepatitis A. Major outbreaks associated with contaminated drinking water have occurred in Asia and North and East Africa, but none in the United States.

 Hepatitis B, C, and D are usually not foodborne but transmitted through blood or other body fluids.